Gigaspaces/xap-docs/site/content/xap110net/pu-config.markdown

 </configuration>
 ```

+{{% note%}}
-{{% note title="Upgrading from older versions The processing unit configuration scheme has been simplified in version 10.0, and the previous scheme is still supported for backwards compatibility but it depracated.
-If you're upgrading from older versions it is recommended to update your PU configuration accordingly.{{% /note "%}}
+Upgrading from older versions The processing unit configuration scheme has been simplified in version 10.0, and the previous scheme is still supported for backwards compatibility but it depracated.
+If you're upgrading from older versions it is recommended to update your PU configuration accordingly.
+{{% /note %}}

 # Embedded Spaces